Skip to content

 Step 3: Configure Per-Theme Build Scripts

-Update the root package.json to include build and watch scripts for each theme.
-Each script must specify the correct paths to that theme's source CSS, output CSS, and Tailwind configuration file.
+Update the root package.json to include separate build and watch scripts for each theme.
+Each script must specify the correct paths to that theme's source CSS file, output CSS file, and Tailwind configuration file.
+Use absolute paths from the project root to avoid path resolution issues.

-The following example shows a root package.json with build and watch scripts for two themes (default and anvil).
-Each script specifies the full paths to source CSS, output CSS, and Tailwind configuration:
+The following examples show a root package.json configured for building multiple Hyvä themes.
+Each configuration defines build and watch scripts for two themes (default and anvil).

 {